atabegruslan/ReactJS-Flux-Redux/notes.md

 React Element is what component returns; An object (untouchable in mem) that describes the DOM nodes that a component represents.

-Each component instance has to keep references to its DOM node,
+Each component instance has to keep references to its DOM node, <br />

-and to the instances of the children components,
+   and to the instances of the children components, <br />
    and create, update, and destroy them when the time is right.

-An element is a plain object describing a component instance or DOM node and its desired properties.
+An element is a plain object describing a component instance or DOM node and its desired properties. <br />

-It contains only information about the
+It contains only information about the:
 - component type (for example, a Button),
 - its properties (for example, its color),
 - and any child elements inside it.

-A React element is not an actual instance.
+A React element is not an actual instance. <br />

-Rather, it is a way to tell React what you want to see on the screen.
+Rather, it is a way to tell React what you want to see on the screen. <br />
 React Elements are immutable.
 You cant interact with it.

-Elements are just descriptions and not the actual instances.
+Elements are just descriptions and not the actual instances. <br />
 They don’t refer to anything on the screen when you create them.

 ***